Purdue-CS193/homework-0-gsingh145/index.md

 # Gaurav Singh's First CS193 Homework

--The teachers
+  - The teachers
--Learning about Git which will be used in many of my classes -Not too much HW
+  - Learning about Git which will be used in many of my classes
+  - Not too much HW
--No exams
+  - No exams